atermiles/RIOT/examples/gcoap/README.md

 # gCoAP Example

 This application provides command line access to a GNRC implementation of CoAP.
-See the [CoAP spec][1] for background.
+See the [CoAP spec][1] for background, and the Modules>Networking>GNRC>CoAP topic in the source documentation for the structure of the implementation.

-We provide two flavors of Makefile for this example:
+We support two setup options for this example:

-* `Makefile` -- native networking
+### Native networking
+Build with the standard `Makefile`.
+Follow the setup [generic instructions][2] on the RIOT wiki, especially for TAP-based network setup.

-* `Makefile.slip` -- SLIP-based border router
+### SLIP-based border router

-See README-slip.md for details on setup of the SLIP flavor.
+Build with `Makefile.slip`.
+Follow the setup instructions in README-slip.md, which are based on [6LBR instructions][3] on the Wiki.
+We also plan to provide or reference the ethos/UHCP instructions, but we haven't tried this option yet.

+## Current Status
+gCoAP is a work in progress (WIP), and is minimally useful.
+Available features include:

+* Server listens on a port, and provides a callback for generation of an application-specific response.
+* Client uses gnrc_coap_send() for a request, and listens for a response via a callback.
+Matches response on IP port and CoAP token.
+* Message Type: Supports non-confirmable (NON) messaging.
+* Options: Supports URI-Path (ASCII, no percent-encoding) and Content-Format.
+* Payload: We have tested only with text payloads, but others should work, including CBOR as Content-Format 60.

 ## Example Use
 This example uses gCoAP to set up a server on one endpoint (board), configured as address aaaa::1, and then queries it for resources from another endpoint.